About the Champions Grant Awards

 Champions Grants are distributed to K-12 public schools in designated districts in El Cajon and San Diego, California; Mecklenburg and Cabarrus Counties in North Carolina; and Muskogee and Tulsa, Oklahoma.
 Champions Grant program awards range in size from a minimum of $20,000 to a maximum of $75,000.

 Any K-12 public school in the districts listed below are eligible to apply.
 Please note that schools must be in operation and serving students for at least 2 years.
-Parent organizations, Pre Schools and Non-profit organizations are not eligible to apply.
-Schools with an active Champions Grant are not eligible to apply for the current grant cycle.
+Parent organizations, Pre Schools, Private Schools, Parochial Schools and Non-profit organizations are not eligible to apply and should not create an account in the system (accounts created by anyone other than a school staff member will be deleted).
+Schools with an active Champions Grant (received in 2018 or have not completed a Final Report) are not eligible to apply for the current grant cycle.

 Cajon Valley Union School District

 San Diego Unified School District